MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-data-protection-overview.md

 * [HYOK protection](https://docs.microsoft.com/azure/information-protection/configure-adrms-restrictions) is not supported for labels applied in Power BI.
 * Viewing and applying labels in Office apps has [licensing requirements](https://docs.microsoft.com/microsoft-365/compliance/get-started-with-sensitivity-labels#subscription-and-licensing-requirements-for-sensitivity-labels).
 * Sensitivity labels are only supported for tenants in the global (public) cloud.
 Sensitivity labels are not supported for tenants in other clouds.
 * Data sensitivity labels are not supported for template apps.
+Sensitivity labels set by the template app creator are removed when the app is extracted and installed, and sensitivity labels added to artifacts in an installed template app by the app consumer are lost (reset to nothing) when the app is updated.
 * Power BI does not support sensitivity labels of the **Do Not Forward** and **Ad-Hoc** protection types.

 ## Next steps